 Andrew Rosenblum

 Skepticism about sugar-free soda is growing.
 In May, the World Health Organization (WHO) warned against consuming artificial sweeteners for weight loss.
 Worse, the agency also found that long-term consumption of non-sugar sweeteners could actually contribute to type 2 diabetes, cardiovascular disease, and early death.
-WHO recommended that people instead work to reduce their sugar intake.
+The WHO recommended that people instead work to reduce their sugar intake.

 The typical American consumes about 60 pounds of added sugar a year, nearly half of which comes from beverages.